Natural gas prices closed up on the week

 Positive short-term catalyst, but prices remain relatively low

 This past week, natural gas prices were up slightly, which was a positive short-term catalyst.
-However, natural gas still remains close to 2013 lows, as prices slid throughout May and June, and also decreased sharply over the past few weeks.
+However, natural gas still remain depressed, as prices slid throughout May and June.
 Lastly, from a wider long-term perspective (five years and longer), natural gas prices are relatively low.
 Fluctuations in natural gas prices most affect natural gas–weighted producers, such as the companies mentioned above (CHK, SWN, CRK, and KWK), and the U.S. Natural Gas Fund ETF (UNG).
-Investors with these holdings find it prudent to track the price of natural gas.
+Investors with such holdings find it prudent to track the price of natural gas.

 More From Market Realist